 Cut Height, Pierce Height, and Arc Voltage Essentials

 Dialing in cut height, pierce height, and arc voltage is non-negotiable for clean cuts and consumable life.
-Set cut height per the operator’s manual and hold it within ±0.005 in; that tolerance controls angularity, kerf consistency, and heat input, preventing warpage.
+Set cut height per the operator’s manual and hold it within ±0.005 inches.
+That tolerance controls angularity, kerf consistency, and heat input, preventing warpage.

-Use a reliable torch height control and verify standoff with feeler gauges or calibration routines.
+Use a reliable torch height control (THC) and verify standoff with feeler gauges or calibration routines.

-For pierce height, run 1.5–2.0× the torch-to-work distance.
-That clearance vents molten ejecta, protecting the nozzle and shield while ensuring a clean pierce.
-After the pierce delay, shift to the prescribed cut height before motion.
+For pierce height, run 1.5–2.0 times the torch-to-work distance.
+That clearance vents molten metal (ejecta) away from the torch, protecting the nozzle and shield while ensuring a clean pierce.
+After the pierce delay, shift to the prescribed cut height before motion begins.

-Arc voltage is your closed-loop proxy for standoff.
+Arc voltage is essentially your tool for measuring standoff distance.
 Adjust voltage to track the correct cut height across varying plate conditions.
-Increase voltage slightly if you’re dragging; decrease if you’re riding high.
+Increase voltage slightly if you’re dragging; decrease it if you’re riding too high.
 Tune by material type and thickness, then lock parameters in your program.

 Monitor, log, and adjust.
 Following the manual’s cut height and pierce height specs maximizes consumable lifespan and repeatable cut quality.